 River of Yesteryear covers a portion of the Colonial period and the Federal period in American history, as well as the Jeffersonian era in early America.

-This is the fourth year for The River of Yesteryear, which is a North Carolina Colonial living history event in Louisburg, North Carolina, showcasing Franklin County artisans who focus on heritage arts, as well as other North Carolina living history reenactors.
+This will be the fifth year for The River of Yesteryear, which is a North Carolina Colonial living history event in Louisburg, North Carolina, showcasing Franklin County artisans who focus on heritage arts, as well as other North Carolina living history reenactors.

 Living history is a delightful educational opportunity to live in the moment of our ancestors.
 Join us for this walk back in time as we bring history to life!